ColtonMyers1995/es-theme-PIXEL-OS/README.md

-\- Minimal but not empty
+\* Minimal, but not empty

-\- Pixel-clean, not overly detailed
+\* Pixel-clean, not overly detailed

-\- Fast and lightweight
+\* Fast and lightweight

-\- Highly configurable without breaking layout integrity
+\* Highly configurable without breaking layout integrity